Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

         checkout-timeout: 5000 # 5 second timeout
 ```

 When `checkout-timeout` is set, the channel cache becomes a hard limit.
 If all channels are busy, threads will wait up to 5 seconds for an available channel, preventing unlimited channel creation.
-In other words, you can avoid OOM by the price of channel checkout timeout exception Rule of thumb here: making sure you're not waisting resources on creating/closing channels while cache size is enough to handle your load so your application is not waiting for channels to be ready.
+In other words, you can avoid OOM at the price of channel checkout timeout exceptions.
+A rule of thumb here: make sure you're not wasting resources on creating/closing channels while the cache size is sufficient to handle your load, so your application is not waiting for channels to be ready.

-### The Reliability vs Performance Trade-off

-**Sync Batch ACK vs Fire-and-Forget**:
-- Lower throughput but **zero message loss risk**
-- Simple transaction model vs complex async state management
-- Perfect for most business-critical outbox implementations

-**Sync Batch ACK vs Async ACK**:
-- Much lower throughput but **eliminates transaction boundary issues**
-- Simple error handling vs complex callback management
-- No limbo states or timeout complexity
-- Poison pill messages require handling in both cases

-For most production outbox implementations, the reliability and simplicity benefits of Sync Batch ACK outweigh the performance trade-offs because:

-- **Guaranteed consistency** - either all messages publish or none do
-- **Simple debugging** - single transaction flow, no async complexity
-- **No lost messages** - atomic operation prevents limbo states
-- **Lower operational overhead** - no cleanup jobs or state machines needed

 ## Monitoring and Observability